 3. Physical Exhaustion

-Climbing Kilimanjaro is a physically demanding that tests your endurance and strength.
-The trek involves long days of hiking on varied terrain.
-The thinner air at higher altitudes can make even moderate exertion feel strenuous.
+Climbing up the mountain is a physically demanding.
+It will test your endurance and strength.
+The hike involves long days of hiking on varied terrain.
+The thinner air at higher altitudes can make even moderate exercise feel strenuous.

 To prepare for the physical demands:

-- Engage in a training program that includes cardio, resistance training, and hiking with a loaded back pack.
+- Choose a training program that includes cardio, resistance training, and hiking with a loaded back pack.

-- Practice walking on uneven terrain to mimic trail conditions.
+- Practice walking on uneven terrain to simulate trail conditions.

 - Pace yourself during the climb to conserve energy for summit day, which is typically the most challenging.